SnehaJoshi11/PyBer_Analysis/README.md

 - The urban city rides make more revenue than the rural area but rural city rides are more profitable than the urban area.
   - So, it would be great to focus on improvising the plan to make urban cities rides more profitable.
 - Also, it would be great to focus on drivers count, though urban cities have less rides than the drivers count.
-- Increase the per mile charges in urban cities because there are more short trips and Average fare per ride is less.
+- Increase the per mile charges in urban cities because there are more short trips and Average fare per driver is less.
 - To increase the drivers count , they can charge more to drivers who is consistence in their work.